Umma: Umm al-Aqarib (Gišša)

-The site of Umm al-Aqarib (located at 45.80°E longitude and 31.60°N latitude) covers about 5 square kilometers and is made up of 21 mounds the largest of which is 20 meters above the level of the plain.
-The location was first visited by John Punnett Peters in the 1800s.
-It was excavated for a total of 7 seasons in 1999–2002 and 2008–2010 by Iraqi archaeologists under difficult conditions.
+The site of Umm al-Aqarib (located at 45.80°E longitude and 31.60°N latitude) lies about 6 kilometers southeast of Tell Jokha, covers about 5 square kilometers and is made up of 21 mounds the largest of which is 20 meters above the level of the plain.
+It is thought to be the ancient city of Gišša and was abandoned after the Early Dynastic period.
+The location was first visited by John Punnett Peters in the late 1800s, finding it relatively free from sand and featuring two prominent elevations of baked bricks set with bitumen.
+It was excavated for a total of 7 seasons in 1999–2002 (led by Donny George Youkhanna and Haider A. Urebi) and 2008–2010 (led by Taha Kerim Abod) under difficult conditions.
 At Umm al-Aqarib, archaeologists uncovered levels from the Early Dynastic Period (c.
-2900–2300 BC), including several monumental buildings, one of them variously identified as a temple or palace.
+2900–2300 BC), including residences, palaces, and several monumental buildings, including two Early Dynastic temples (the White Temple and Temple H).
+About 70 "cuneiform sources" were also excavated.
+The tutelary god is thought to be Ama-ušumgal-ana.
+Uruk period clay cone mosaics have also been found at the site.